enjoy-binbin/redis-doc/topics/modules-intro.md

     }

 The example module has two functions.
-One implements a command called HELLOWORLD.RAND.
+One implements a command called `HELLOWORLD.RAND`.
 This function is specific of that module.
 However the other function called `RedisModule_OnLoad()` must be present in each Redis module.
 It is the entry point for the module to be initialized, register its commands, and potentially other private data structures